alexissperalta/ReachWebApp/README.md

 # Reach Web Application
 ## Overview
-This Application is meant to be used with the Bluetooth Gateway created for Gateworks.
+This  web application is meant to be used with the Bluetooth Gateway created for Gateworks.
 The provided code is based off the example given here: https://docs.microsoft.com/en-us/azure/app-service/app-service-web-tutorial-dotnet-sqldatabase